adamsoutar/playboy/README.md

 See [these steps](./docs/adding-roms.md) for downloading/playing whichever games you want.

+## Help!
+I can't run Playboy on macOS

+If you see "pdex.dylib cannot be opened" when you try to run the emulator,

+- Right-click on `Playboy.pdx` in the Finder and click "Show Package Contents"
+- Right-click on the `pdex.dylib` file and click "Open"
+- Press "Open" in the dialog that pops up

+Now you'll be able to run the `.pdx` :)

 ## Controls

 **Left**, **Right**, **Up**, **Down**, **A** and **B** are exactly what you'd